The deadline is April 30th: here are some tax time tips to maximize your return

 Just a heads up that if you plan on claiming this credit, the Canada Revenue Agency (CRA) might ask you to provide certification that validates your eligible supply expenses.

-So it’s a good idea to request certification before completing/submitting your return.
+So, it’s a good idea to request certification before completing/submitting your return.
 This certification is typically a form that can be obtained by either the school you’re employed with or your district representative.
-Keep in mind that with schools currently operating remotely due to the pandemic, your administration may require a longer period of time to get back to you with the necessary forms.
-Which is why it’s always best to gather any necessary documentation, well ahead of the tax-filing deadline.
+Keep in mind that your administration may require a longer period of time to get back to you with the necessary forms.
+Which is why it’s always best to gather any necessary documentation well ahead of the tax-filing deadline.

 In order to be eligible for this credit: